Nurse begs B.C. residents to take pandemic seriously after tear-filled night on COVID-19 unit | CBC News

 Nurse begs B.C. residents to take pandemic seriously after tear-filled night on COVID-19 unit

-A B.C. nurse is pleading with people to do a few "simple things" to get the pandemic under control after an emotionally crushing shift in the COVID-19 ward.
+A B.C. nurse is pleading with people to do a few "simple things" to get the pandemic under control after an emotionally crushing shift in a COVID-19 ward.

 Kendall Skuta, who works at Abbotsford Regional Hospital, posted a photo of herself sobbing to Instagram on Tuesday morning after what she described as a "particularly hard shift."
 She explained that she had just watched a patient die of COVID-19 not long after he was transferred out of the intensive care unit.